Family Meals Focus

 - Child obesity: BMI plots at the 95th percentile or above, 1.8 SD above the mean.

 The folks calling the shots in today’s health care and policy-making world insist that obesity makes us sick and it is driving up health care costs.
 The loyal opposition (that would be me and other moderates) say it isn’t so simple.
-The shot-callers and the moderates could argue about this for hours – days – with each camp pulling out reams of studies that support our opposite points of view.
-What it comes down to is a chicken-and-egg disagreement.
+The “cure,” weight reduction dieting and yo-yo weight patterns, are worse than the disease.
+The shot-callers and the moderates could argue about this for hours – days – with each camp pulling out reams of studies (and opinions) that support our opposite points of view.
 Obesity correlates to a moderate extent with metabolic syndrome: elevated blood pressure, triglycerides, fasting plasma glucose, insulin resistance, and C-reactive protein and low high-density lipoprotein cholesterol.
-However, which came first: the metabolic syndrome or the obesity?
+However, careful studies show that weight loss does not improve those values, and weight loss and regain makes them even worse.
+Which came first: the metabolic syndrome or the obesity?
 Does obesity cause metabolic syndrome or vice-versa?
 Does low weight protect against metabolic syndrome?
+Maybe, but “normal-weight” people have metabolic syndrome.
 We know that obesity is a genetic condition – is metabolic syndrome part of the genetically determined mechanism that predisposes to obesity?
 Whether obesity or metabolic syndrome came first, the correlations at not that high:

 - Two-thirds of “obese” (BMI 30-35) subjects scored within normal ranges for metabolic syndrome, with the other third showing modestly elevated values.6